thepassle/swtl/packages/core/README.md

 ### `plugins`

 You can also provide plugins.
 You can add global plugins that will run for every route, or add plugins for specific routes only.
-If you return a `Response` from a plugin, the router will return that response to the browser instead of your `render` function.
+If you return a `Response` from a plugin, the router will return that response to the browser instead of your `response` function.

 ```js
 import { Router, html, HtmlResponse } from 'swtl';